preusser/q27/README.md

    Q27 design although computation picks up quite gently as problems arrive over the slow UART.
 This is why the maximum performance design is actually not in use.

-   We will happily port to other powerful platforms!

-   If you are willing to **contribute compute time** on your own hardware or even to **donate devices**, please contact thomas.preusser@tu-dresden.de.

-In either case, you will have fully transparent access to all sources through this site and will receive a honorable mention on this page.

 ## Things To Do Alongside